Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 Physiological

-• Full oxygenation facilitates the efficient production of ATP (the cellular energy source), which promotes optimal cellular metabolism and the proper function of all body systems.
+• Full oxygenation facilitates the efficient production of ATP (the cellular energy source), which promotes optimal cellular metabolism and proper function of all body systems.

 • Detoxification and purification: Deep breathing and full oxygenation during this yoga practice also promote the elimination of toxins and waste from the body.